HBKkang/learngit/readme.txt

-Git is a version systerm.
+Git is a distributed version systerm.
 Git is free software.